Suggestion on How To Read

 His friends heard of it and came by to be with Job (2:11-13).
 How awesome it is to have friends who will journey far to be with us in times of trouble.
-Instead, his friends who were meant to comfort him accused him of wrong doings and that Job needs to repent in order to be free of this suffering.
+But, instead of comforting him, his friends accused him of wrong doings and advised Job to repent in order to be free of his suffering.
 They defined God with their limited understanding from their experiences (4-25).

 Then, Job spoke on who God is and his deeds before God.
 He defines, explains and reviews God with his experiences.
 He too limited God ONLY to work in ways he knew.
-It seems that Job knows God better than God knowing himself (26-31).
+It seems as if Job knows God better than God knows himself (26-31).

-Elihu, the youngest of four, spoke of the same thing as three of his friends but with a different purpose.
+Elihu, the youngest of the four, spoke of the same thing as three of his friends but with a different purpose.
 He was not trying to prove Job as a sinner, but that Job’s view of God was wrong.
-He introduced a new truth that God sends suffering, not necessarily to punish us for our sins, but to keep us from sinning (33:18; 24) and to mould us too be better person (36:1-15).
+He introduced a new truth that God sends suffering, not necessarily to punish us for our sins, but to keep us from sinning (33:18; 24) and to mould us to be a better person (36:1-15).
 God sometimes uses pain to warn, humble and bring us to the place of submission (Hebrews 12:1-11).
-However, not all sufferings come from God because it may be from our doings.
-At the end of Elihu’s speech, his hope is Job would submit to God, accept his painful situation and get from it the blessings God had for him.
+However, not all sufferings come from God because it may be from our own doings.
+At Elihu ends his speech, he hopes that Job would submit to God, accept his painful situation and get from it the blessings God has for him.

-Few questions that came to mind, in relation to us today, who do we identify ourselves with;
+A few questions that came to mind, in relation to us today, Who do we identify ourselves with?

 - Job’s three friends, based on their understanding, who accused Job?